 Too often, employers don’t involve an attorney until after they have terminated an employee and want to enforce the restrictive covenants.
 To make matters worse, employers often aren’t fully aware of what is in their restrictive covenants.
 The hallmarks of poorly drafted restrictive covenants are vague and overly broad terms that are entirely one-sided in favor of the employer.
 While broad, general language may be appealing attempt to cover all the bases, many courts require specificity for a restrictive covenant to be enforceable.
 A poorly drafted restrictive covenant coupled with an improper termination can drastically limit an employer’s ability to enforce its restrictive covenants.

 In some cases, employees and employers negotiate the terms or modification of restrictive covenants.
 The key is to find common ground which allows both parties to get what they want.

 When drafting, negotiating, or enforcing a restrictive covenant, it is vital to have a knowledgeable and experienced attorney.
-Our Chicago and DuPage County attorneys at DiTommaso ♦ Lubin have decades of experience negotiating restrictive covenants and litigating disputes over restrictive covenants.
+Our Chicago and DuPage County attorneys at DiTommaso have decades of experience negotiating restrictive covenants and litigating disputes over restrictive covenants.
 We have assisted employees with negotiating prospective restrictive covenants, ensured that their decision to enter restrictive covenants were informed, and advised them as to the enforceability of existing restrictive covenants.
 For employers, we have drafted restrictive covenants, analyzed existing restrictive covenants for enforceability, and represented employers in court seeking to enforce restrictive covenants.
-For a free consultation, contact us online today or call us toll-free at 877-990-4990.
+For a free consultation, contact us online today or call us at 630-333-0000.